 Public health authorities around the world are closely monitoring the spread of Zika virus.

 Most people with Zika virus don’t have any symptoms.
-Only one in five people who get the virus will feel sick – like they have the flu.
-In some cases it has been known to cause fever, rash, severe headache, joint pain, red eyes and muscle or bone pain.
+Only 1 in 5 people who get the virus will feel sick, with flu-like symptoms.
+In some cases it has been known to cause fever, rash, severe headache, joint pain, conjunctivitis (pink eye) and muscle or bone pain.